Welcome to Nelnet

 Nelnet welcomes borrowers from Great Lakes Educational Loan Services!

-Through the spring of 2023, Great Lakes will transfer its portfolio of federal student loans to Nelnet and will no longer be a student loan servicer.
-The U.S. Department of Education (ED) has authorized this transfer and has posted a notice about it at StudentAid.gov/greatlakes.
+Great Lakes has transferred its entire portfolio of federal student loans to Nelnet and is no longer a student loan servicer.
+The U.S. Department of Education (ED) authorized this transfer and has posted a notice about it at StudentAid.gov/greatlakes.
 Your loan was not sold.
 ED will continue to own your loan; however, Nelnet will manage your loan and assist you on ED’s behalf as your federal student loan servicer.
-This change will not impact the existing terms, conditions, interest rate, or available repayment plans of your federal student loan.
+This change will not impact the existing status, terms, conditions, interest rate, or available repayment plans of your federal student loan.

 Things to Do